facebook/react-native-website/website/community/support.md

 wrapperClassName: 'community-support-page'
 ---

-# Where to get help

-There are a lot of developers around the world using React Native.
-This is a brief overview of where you can find them.

-## Where To Get Help

 If you need help with your React Native app, the right place to go depends on the type of help that you need.

 ### Repository